A bioactive terrarium is designed to function like a living system.

 Isopods – The Heavy Lifters

-If springtails handle the fine detail, isopods (aka pill bugs) are the macro engine of a bioactive system.
+If springtails handle the fine detail, isopods (aka pill bugs) deal with the heavy debris.

-They’re the organisms that deal with the bulky stuff – fallen leaves, decaying wood, leftover food, and waste that would otherwise sit around and slowly become a problem.
-By physically breaking this material apart, isopods help speed up the decomposition process.
+They’re the organisms that deal with the bulky stuff – fallen leaves, decaying wood, leftover food, etc. As they chew through material, they break it down into smaller chunks, and that helps speed up the decomposition process.

 It’s their role to finish the cycle of decomposing organic material (once the likes of springtails and isopods have munched the bigger blocks down to size).

-Plus, a strong mycelium network – that’s the fancy name for fungal threads – leads to healthy root growth, and the fungi itself can be a food source for your bioactive critters.
+Plus, a strong mycelium network – that’s the fancy name for fungal threads – leads to healthy root growth, and the fungi themselves can be a food source for your bioactive critters.

 Bioactive Substrate (The Living Foundation)

-A well-balanced bioactive substrate is the living foundation of the entire system.
+The substrate is the foundation of the whole system.

 It’s all about getting the right mix of ingredients to provide the necessary fertile grounds.